timescale/docs/timescaledb/how-to-guides/hypertables/drop.md

+---
+title: Drop a hypertable
+topic: hypertables
+section: do
+excerpt: Drop a hypertable from a database
+tags: [drop]
+---

 # Drop a hypertable
 Drop a hypertable using a standard PostgreSQL [`DROP TABLE`][postgres-droptable] command.
 This works for both regular and distributed hypertables: